 BBC Breakfast and Radio 5 live are broadcast from MediaCity UK, in Salford Quays, approximately two miles from Manchester city centre.

 Radio 5 live news employs about 130 journalists who produce some 75% of the network's output, or about 130 hours a week.

-The department brings together all the major daily and weekly current affairs programmes, investigative journalism and major interview programmes, including Panorama, Today and Newsnight.
-The department also includes services focused on distinctive audiences, including BBC World Service news programmes such as Newshour and BBC Radio 1 news programmes such as Newsbeat.
+The BBC has many major daily and weekly current affairs programmes, investigative journalism and major interview programmes, including Panorama, Today and Newsnight.
+It also provides services focused on distinctive audiences, including BBC World Service news programmes such as Newshour and BBC Radio 1 news programmes such as Newsbeat.
 This is the home of much of the BBC's original journalism and material is shared across news outlets to enrich content for as many audiences as possible.

-The political programmes department, based within a stone's throw of the Palace of Westminster, reports on the decisions and activities of the UK government, MPs and peers.
+The BBC's political output is based within a stone's throw of the Palace of Westminster, from where it reports on the decisions and activities of the UK government, MPs and peers.

 It makes and broadcasts programmes such as Today (and Yesterday) in Parliament on Radio 4, and BBC Two's Daily and Sunday Politics as well as the BBC Parliament TV channel.
 It also provides a huge amount of material for BBC network TV and radio outlets, the BBC News website and regional TV and local radio.

 Elections - local, general and European - are covered by BBC Westminster.
 The political research unit provides background information and reliable statistics on parties, policies and polling, producing indispensable election guides which are studied and treasured by politics geeks and other staff across the corporation.